 The centre of the ancient city of Kesh was located about 12 kilometres north of the present city centre in the area of the present-day suburb of Kitab.
-During the Mongol invasion, the old town was almost completely destroyed.
-Instead of rebuilding their homeland, the inhabitants decided to rebuild the city a little further south.
+The old town was almost destroyed during the Mongol invasion.
+Instead of rebuilding their homes, the inhabitants decided to rebuild the city a little further south.

 Shakhrisabz – hometown of tamerlane

-The city is closely associated with the name Amir Timur (also known as Tamerlan in the west).
-The great general and conqueror was born near the town in the village of Khodja Ilgar.
-He originated from the nomadic Barlas tribe who immigrated in the 13th century and settled and assimilated in the region.
+The city is closely associated with Tamerlane (known as Amir Timur in Uzbekistan and Central Asia).
+The great general, conqueror, was born near the town in the village of Khodja Ilgar.
+He originated from the nomadic Barlas tribe, who immigrated in the 13th century, settled and assimilated.
 Timur spent his childhood and youth in Shakhrisabz and began his political career here.

-After Timur was able to expand his power in the 14th century, he briefly considered making Shakhrisabz his capital.
-However, he decided on Samarkand because of the better location.
-Nevertheless, he did not forget his old homeland.
-He let build his biggest palace Ak Saray in Shakhrisabz, which became his summer residence.
+After Timur expanded his power in the 14th century, he briefly considered making Shakhrisabz his capital.
+However, he decided on Samarkand because of a more suitable location.
+Nevertheless, he did not forget his hometown.
+He ordered to build his most enormous palace Ak Saray in Shakhrisabz, which became his summer residence.
 In addition, extensive gardens were laid out on his order.
-The city, which until then had still been called Kesh, was renamed Shakhrisabz (Persian for “green city”).
-Furthermore, Timur’s father and two of his sons are buried in the city.
-A simple crypt was also prepared for Timur himself; however, after his death, he was not buried there, but in the Gur-Emir Mausoleum in Samarkand.
+Until then, the city had still been called Kesh, was renamed Shakhrisabz (Persian for “green city”).
+Furthermore, Timur’s father and two of his sons are buried in the town.
+A simple crypt was also prepared for Timur himself; however, his resting place he found in the Gur-Emir Mausoleum in Samarkand.

-Already at the beginning of his reign, Timur gathered many artisans in Shakhrisabz, who were commissioned to build palaces, mosques and mausoleums.
-He left the city surrounded by a stone fortress wall, which was flanked by semi-circular towers and surrounded by ditches.
-The four city gates were located on the axes; from the gates, there were two main traffic routes through the city, which crossed in the middle.
+At the beginning of his reign, Timur gathered many artisans in Shakhrisabz, commissioned them to build palaces, mosques and mausoleums.
+He left the city surrounded by a stone fortress wall, flanked by semi-circular towers and ditches.
+The four city gates were located on the axes; two main traffic routes were through the city, which crossed in the middle.
 Thus, the city was divided into four sectors.
 At the south-eastern gate, there was a cemetery with a ceremonial complex of cult buildings.
-At the north-eastern gate, Timur had his palace Ak Saray built.
-The north-western sector was inhabited by clergy, while the south-western part of the city was the crafts quarter.
+At the north-eastern entrance, Timur had his palace Ak Saray built.
+The north-western sector was inhabited by clergy, while the city’s southwestern part was the crafts section.
 In the city’s centre were markets and other public buildings.

 Shakhrisabz was not only a trade and crafts centre but also a city of science and culture.
-In 1404, the Castilian ambassador Rui Gonzalez de Clavijo visited Shakhrisabz and described the city as follows: “The city stood on one level, there were many streams and canals on all sides and it was surrounded by many gardens and houses.
-The city was surrounded by a rampart, deep ditches and lift bridges were at the entrances”.
+In 1404, the Castilian ambassador Rui Gonzalez de Clavijo visited Shakhrisabz and described the town as follows: “The city stood on one level, there were many streams and canals on all sides, and many gardens and houses surrounded it.
+A rampart and a deep ditch surrounded the city, and there were lift-bridges at the entrances.”

-The palace Ak Saray was destroyed in the 16th century by the king of Bukhara Abdullah II.
-For the reason of his actions, there are different legends.
-Among other things, it is said that Abdullah II on the way to Shakhrisabz already saw the palace from afar and assumed that he had almost reached his destination.
-That is why he did not give his favourite horse a break anymore but rode it so fast that it died.
-The King was so furious about the loss that he ordered the destruction of the palace.
-Whether this story is true can not be determined.
-Presumably, the destruction simply had the background that Abdullah II himself wanted to go down in history as the greatest ruler and therefore did not tolerate Timur’s legacy.
+The palace Ak Saray was destroyed in the 16th century by Bukhara emir Abdullah II: two different legends are connected to it.
+It is said that Abdullah II, on the way to Shakhrisabz, already saw the palace from afar and assumed that he had almost reached his destination.
+That is why he did not give his favourite horse a break anymore but rode it so hard that it died from exhaustion.
+The emir was furious about the loss and ordered the palace’s destruction—fact or fiction of this story no one can determine.
+Presumably, the destruction had the background that Abdullah II himself wanted to go down in history as the greatest ruler and therefore did not tolerate Timur’s heritage.

 - Elevation: 632 m